BUILDING A DIVERSE CLEAN ENERGY WORKFORCE OF THE FUTURE

 Liquid Sunlight Alliance Sunrise Network Diversity, Equity, and Inclusion Co-Chair

 The Sunrise Network is an advisory committee led by a diverse team of junior researchers within the Liquid Sunlight Alliance (LiSA) DOE Hub.
 Their main function is to coordinate with LiSA leadership to spearhead the development of programming to support career development, diversity, equity and inclusion (DEI) initiatives, seminar programming, and outreach.
-Within the Sunrise Network, I co-lead the DEI initiatives within LiSA, hoping to engage local communities with the research performed in the hub, as well as to facilitate spaces within LiSA to discuss DEI and to provide greater opportunities for minority scientists to engage in LiSA research.
+Within the Sunrise Network, I co-led the DEI initiatives within LiSA, hoping to engage local communities with the research performed in the hub, as well as to facilitate spaces within LiSA to discuss DEI and to provide greater opportunities for minority scientists to engage in LiSA research.

 NYC Makerspace